tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - the main reason why partnerships fail is because of personality conflicts.
 In addition, differences in opinion and suspicion/trust issues can cause problems as well

+- it will be hard to find a partner unless you can demonstrate you can fly a KITE: the knowledge to pull off the deal, the Integrity to uphold your side of partnership, the Tactics to make the deal work, and the experience needed to justify their risk.

 # home equity loans/lines of credit